 Like many around the country, Chen had seen a spike in hate crimes against Asian Americans reach national media over the past several weeks, as images of elderly Asian individuals being pushed down or beaten in cities from Oakland, California, to New York City flooded her social media feed.

-But she didn’t think it would happen so close to her — she lives just a few miles from Aromatherapy Spa and Golden Spa, two of the shooting locations.
+But she didn’t think it would happen so close to her — she lives just a few miles from Aromatherapy Spa and Gold Spa, two of the shooting locations.

 “I envisioned a lot of my own death, and that did horrible things for my mental health,” Chen said of the days following the attacks, as information about the victims was released and the pain sunk in.
 “I recognize the chances of actually being shot are very slim, but I’m not going to not think about that.”